adi-miller/WorldClock/README.md

 ### Locations

-To configure the list of locations to be displayed, you will need to initiliaze a new 'location' struct and add it to the `locations` array.
+To configure the list of locations to be displayed, you will need to initialize a new 'location' struct and add it to the `locations` array.
 See the example below.

 In the following example the clock will rotate between London and Kenya.

 * The first member is the timezone label in London.
 For the valid list of timezones see <http://worldtimeapi.org/api/timezone>.
 * The second member is the label to be display in the clock.
-It doesn't need to match the timezone label.
+It does not need to match the timezone label.
 * Keep the third member `-1` (it is automatically initialized and maintained).

 ```c++